overloop-crm/overloop-api-doc/source/includes_main/_subscriptions.md

 }'
 ```

 This will create a new subscription.
-The start of the campaign, *i.e.* when the first campaign step is performed, can be scheduled by passing a `start_date` and a `start_time` in the parameters.
-If the `start_date` or the `start_time` is missing, the campaign will be started immediately.
+The start of the subscription, *i.e.* when the first campaign step is performed, can be scheduled by passing a `start_date` and a `start_time` in the parameters.
+If the `start_date` or the `start_time` is missing, the subscription will be started immediately.

 ### Parameters
 Parameter | Required? | Type | Description